BestTimesToVisit.com Logo

 food

 Immerse yourself in the vibrant atmosphere of Jean-Talon Market, one of North America's largest farmers' markets.
-Sample local cheeses, fresh bread, and exotic fruits.
+Sample local cheeses, fresh bread, and seasonal fruits—a feast for the senses.
 Go early for the best selection and to avoid the crowds.

 Best time: June-October